realMidoss/patri/README.md

-# Patri Bot
+# Patri Bot - Powered by Heroku

 A bot that I made for python practice this BOT designed for GAM Discord server
+And my first ever codding project

 Targets of prohect (Still ongoing):